The Technology, Media and Telecommunications Review: Russia

 A communication service licence may be granted on the basis of an application or as a result of auction or tender proceedings.
-An auction or tender is held where the provision of a given communication service involves the use of RFs and the competent state authority establishes that the required RF allows for only a limited number of network operators to be active within the relevant territory; or the public communication network on the territory has limited resources and the Ministry of Communication and Mass Media of the Russian Federation (Mincomsvyaz) establishes that the number of network operators active within this territory should be limited.
+An auction or tender is held where the provision of a given communication service involves the use of radio frequencies (RFs) and the competent state authority establishes that the required RF allows for only a limited number of network operators to be active within the relevant territory; or the public communication network on the territory has limited resources and the Ministry of Digital Development Communications and Mass Media of the Russian Federation (Mindigital) establishes that the number of network operators active within this territory should be limited.

 Furthermore, additional authorisations are applicable to undertakings active in the media sector:

 - media broadcasting programmes and channels are subject to registration as mass media carried out by Roscomnadzor; and